 Gifts of the Tarot

-So, how does this relate to therapy?
 When we use the tarot as a tool for healing, we find ourselves and our struggles in the characters and storylines of the cards.
 By having these images outside of ourselves to view, we can pause and take a hard look at something that we are otherwise too immersed in to see clearly.
 They are mirrors.
 Some may argue that counseling itself serves a similar purpose.

 Tarot can also normalize our trials and tribulations.
 When we pull something like the Tower or the Devil, we can be reminded that these images show up because they are common themes.
 By realizing that we all go through periods of deep reckoning or shame, we can better accept where we are, and be more ready to release them.
 We also are reminded that we are not alone in these challenges, which can sometimes feel like the hardest part.

 One of the most powerful medicines of the tarot is the guidance it gives.
 As Clarissa Pinkola Estes and Joseph Campbell assure us, we can find bread crumbs in these stories.
 With the collapse of the Tower, we are given an opportunity to rebuild with greater integrity.
-Following this firery wreckage, a healing space may soon follow with the cooling, watery Star.
+Following this fiery wreckage, a healing space may soon follow with the cooling, watery Star.
 When we see the path before us, we can develop more trust in the process.

 These gifts can serve as strong grounding tools when we feel lost or overwhelmed.
 Knowing that similar challenges have been overcome can provide great relief.
 Putting the issues outside of ourselves can also create useful space between the challenges and ourselves.
 With space, we can breathe and respond mindfully.